 The area of snorkeling should be marked with buoys.
 Several places of snorkeling may not be marked off.
 You will use a dive flag and extreme caution if that is the case.
 If boats can enter the open water, they put forward a threat as they can hit divers and cause injury.

-The sun is continuously beating down on you when snorkeling in shallow waters and can cause sunburn.
-Unless precaution is taken, serious burns may occur.
+The sun and its UV rays are continuously beating down on you when snorkeling in shallow waters and can cause sunburn.
+Unless precaution for sun protection is taken, serious burns may occur.
 The satisfaction of your holidays will be cut short, along with other physical ramifications.

-There are animals that pose some threats, though not serious.
+The sea life with its sea turtles and other exciting marine animals is one of the most fascinating experiences while snorkeling, usually meaning no harm to snorkelers.
+There are sea creatures that pose some threats, though not serious.
 Coral is pretty and prevalent in the ocean but dangerous as well.
 It is sharp and may cause skin cuts and abrasions.
 It also takes a long time to regrow when coral is damaged, and snorkelers should be careful to avoid injuring this animal.
+Fire coral may cause your skin to have a burning sensation.

 Another animal that could cause injury is sea urchins.
 When you brush into them, they have spikes that can break off and get stuck in your skin.
 Such bits can be painful if stuck in your skin and can become infected.

-Snorkeling equipment problems present the greatest hazards and the greatest potential for things going wrong.
-A leak in your mask is the most obvious example of a problem that arises.
-If water enters the mask, the snorkeler’s vision can become compromised, which may lead to the person panicking.
+Snorkel equipment problems present the greatest hazards and the greatest potential for things going wrong.
+A leak in your mask is the most obvious example of a problem that arises making your snorkeling dangerous.
+If salt water enters the mask, the snorkeler’s vision can become compromised, which may lead to the person panicking.

 When you try to clear water from the snorkel tube, there may be another struggle.
 When the water reaches the breathing tube, it is possible not to clear all the water, causing the person to start coughing on the water, creating the potential to panic again.